MArpogaus/bernstein_flow/README.md

 pip install git+https://github.com/MArpogaus/TensorFlow-Probability-Bernstein-Polynomial-Bijector.git
 ```

-Or clone this repository an install it from there:
+Or clone this repository and install it from there:

 ```bash
 git clone https://github.com/MArpogaus/TensorFlow-Probability-Bernstein-Polynomial-Bijector.git ./bernstein_flow